 Accurately recording your eCommerce sales, refunds, and selling fees in your bookkeeping is easy with Pandle.

-Ecommerce merchants such as Amazon, eBay, and Shopify also have reporting features so you can retrieve your sales information.
+Ecommerce merchants such as Amazon, eBay, and Shopify also have reporting features so you can retrieve your sales information, as do payment handling platforms such as GoCardless.
 These summaries can then be entered into Pandle.

 Accounts on Other Platforms

 If you use other eCommerce platforms, such as Wix, Squarespace, Big Cartel, Etsy or something else, the process for entering your summaries into Pandle will be the same (which we explain below).

 Each platform might have slightly different processes for retrieving this information, though the reports are similar for each merchant and will include the total sales and fees information that you need.

 We have used examples of how to retrieve the summary information from some of the most common eCommerce merchant platforms below.

 We recommend entering financial summaries for each Settlement Period.

 To find the summary for each of your Settlement Periods in your Amazon Seller Central account, go to your Reports page, then click on the All Statements tab.

 From here click on 'View Summary' for the period you wish to enter in Pandle: